bcgov/common-nodejs-utils/README.md

 import { errorWithCode } from '@bcgov/nodejs-common-utils';
 ```

-\* You can also use the SSH protocol preferred.
+\* You can also use the ssh protocol preferred.

 ## Project Status / Goals / Roadmap